nekohor/HotRollAssistant/howToRun.md

 $table->string('email');
 ```

-After the config and migration have been published and configured,  you can create the role- and permission-tables by running the  migrations:
+After the config and migration have been published and configured,  you can create the role- and permission-tables by running the  migrations.
 ```bash
 php artisan migrate
 # or with seed data